SonahLab/twitch-chat-hit-counter/course-material/MODULE_2.md

 1. Input cluster configs:
    1. **Cluster name:** twitch-chat-hit-counter<br>
    2. **Bootstrap servers:** localhost:9092
-2. Click **Test** to verify that OE3 is able to connect to the Docker container
+2. Click '**Test**' to verify that OE3 is able to connect to the Docker container
 3. Double-click on the newly created cluster to connect to the instance

 ![](assets/module2/OffsetExplorer3.gif)<br>